Beaulieu Car Museum

 Jack Tucker's Garage recreates the sights, sounds and smells of a typical country garage from the 1930s while Wheels provides fascinating voyage through 100 years of motoring and Beaulieu Motor Works.

-In the popular James Bond Exhibition you can see the Aston Martin Volante from The Living Daylights, and the Ford driven by Daniel Craig in his first incarnation as Bond in Casino Royale plus the Lotus Submarine car from The Spy Who Loved Me.
+In the popular James Bond Exhibition at Beaulieu National Motor Museum you can see the Aston Martin Volante from The Living Daylights, and the Ford driven by Daniel Craig in his first incarnation as Bond in Casino Royale plus the Lotus Submarine car from The Spy Who Loved Me.
 A magnificent collection of memorabilia including Jaw's shirt from The Spy Who Loved Me and Odd Job's bowler hat as seen in Goldfinger is also on display.

 Visitors can tour the magnificent rooms and treasures of Beaulieu House, known as Palace House, Lord Montagu's family home since 1538 and the 13th century Beaulieu Abbey.
 Palace house started out as the Great Gatehouse of the Beaulieu estate, the estate was bought in 1538 by Sir Thomas Wriothesley who became the 1st Earl of Southampton.
 In the early 1860s the house underwent major extension and modernisation overseen by Lord Henry Scott, becoming the building seen today.
 Lord Montagu and his family still live at Beaulieu Palace House, in a private apartment in the Victorian wing of the house.